envisioning/vocab/vocab/Generalization.md

 ---
 category: CORE, DATA
+generality:
+- 0.95
+- 0.92
+- 0.91
+- 0.89
+- 0.88
+- 0.86
+- 0.83
 slug: generalization
 summary: Ability of a ML model to perform well on new, unseen data that was not included in the training set.
 title: Generalization
 ---